 Let's get straight to the point - bee genetics are downright weird!

-Most of us have heard of the importance of genes, how a mother and father contribute to the genes of their offspring and so on.
-The mother contributes chromosomes from her egg and the father from his sperm.
-In fact, much of the animal kingdom operates with these principles.
+Most of us have heard of the importance of genes, how a mother and father each contribute their important element and so on.
+We accept, without question, that the mother contributes chromosomes from her egg and the father from his sperm.
+Much of the animal kingdom operates with these principles.

 But that is not the case with honey bees.

+But that is not the case with honey bees.
 They use an altogether different approach to the passing of chromosomes, with some strange implications.
-For example, consider these facts from the world of the male bee (drones).
+For example, consider these facts about drones, the male bee.

 Confused?
 Read on...

 The cause of all this weirdness is a sex-determination system called haplodiploidy.
 In high school biology we were taught that all eggs are fertilized and either female or male offspring result.
 Such is the case with humans, for example.

 But in the curious world of the honey bee, a male is created from an unfertilized egg - just an egg laid by a queen, without being fertilized by sperm.
 The male bee is referred to as hapliod.
 The process of reproduction from unfertilized eggs is called parthenogenesis.

 The more familiar situation, where the queen fertilizes an egg with sperm, results in a female bee.
 This means the egg is destined to be either a worker a queen bee.
 Female honey bees are referred to as diploid.

 If you'd like to drill down a little more on this topic, check out this video from Jon Zawislak, at the University of Arkansas, Division of Agriculture.